nixsee/NewNoteFromSelection-VSCode/README.md

 1. Wait for macro to run.
 It should take a few seconds.
 1. If you are unsatisfied with the results, you can undo it all by pressing Ctrl+Z.
-1. If you left spaces in the file names, delete the "dummy" files from your file tree when done processing all selections.